-Fred.
-Olsen are proud to be working with marine wildlife charity ORCA, who will be joining a selection of Fred.
+As part of an offical partnership, Fred.
+Olsen are proud to be working with marine wildlife charity ORCA, who will be sending teams of volunteers on a selection of Fred.
 Olsen sailings.

 The conservationist team's objective will be to locate whales and dolphins, observe their behaviours, and to provide guests with a unique experience, offering them the opportunity to take an active role in marine science and conservation.
+The cruises will also enable ORCA to collect vital data on the species and numbers of marine life sighted and identify wildlife hotspots, feeding directly into the charity’s Cruise Conservationist Programme and its conservation work.
 [ReadMoreMob]

 Pop along to one of their guest lectures, or find them on deck to ask them any questions you may have.
 With the help of ORCA, you may be lucky enough to spot several mesmerising whale and dolphin species, all whilst learning more about ORCA's conservation efforts.